 woman measuring her blood sugar levels during her period

-Can Diabetes Affect Your Period?
+Could Diabetes Be Affecting Your Period?

-If you are a woman living with diabetes, you may be wondering how your diabetes may affect your menstrual cycle and overall uterine health.
+Diabetes may affect your menstrual cycle and overall uterine health.
 During menstruation, the fluctuation of various hormones often causes a rise in blood-sugar levels.
 This can lead to hyperglycemia if not managed and monitored properly.
 Hyperglycemia is very serious as it can cause damage to the blood vessels when left untreated.

 Diabetes and The Menstrual Cycle: When to Worry